wso2/docs-is/en/includes/guides/branding/configure-ui-branding.md

         - If you leave any of the branding preferences empty, {{ product_name }} defaults will be used.
         - The real-time preview will show you a sample view as you update the values.

-4. Click **Save & Publish** to publish your branding configurations.
+3. Click **Save & Publish** to publish your branding configurations.

 The email templates of the organization will be automatically updated according to your branding preferences if the preferences are in the published state.
-See [Branding email templates]({{base_path}}/guides/branding/customize-email-templates/#configure-email-templates) for more information.
+See [Customize email templates]({{base_path}}/guides/branding/customize-email-templates/#configure-email-templates) for more information.

 {{ powered_by_note }}